Meet Your New Mr India Winners! - www.lokmattimes.com

 Meet Your New Mr India Winners!

-PNN Mumbai (Maharashtra) [India], August 22: The search for India's most desirable men spotlighted in a dazzling celebration as ...
+Mumbai (Maharashtra) [India], August 22: The search for India's most desirable men spotlighted in a dazzling celebration as Mr ...

 Mumbai (Maharashtra) [India], August 22: The search for India's most desirable men spotlighted in a dazzling celebration as Mr India 2025 Season 2, in association with Vivz Fashion School, announced its new winners at the One8 Commune, Lower Parel, Mumbai.
 The high-octane evening marked a defining moment in India's beauty and fashion calendar, unveiling three exceptional titleholders who will carry India's name with pride on global and national platforms: